Two Morning Habits That Will Dramatically Improve Sleep and Your Workday

 In contrast to this, have you every struggled with sleeping at night after watching tv, working late or scrolling on your devices right before going to bed?
 The probability is high that this problem stems from excessive exposure to the bright blue lights from digital device screens and from other artificial lighting, which suppresses melatonin production.

 On this note, another tip for sound sleep is to disconnect with technology at least 2 hours before bed to allow the correct and natural release of sleep hormones.

-When we start to connect to the daily rhythms our days are full of energy throughout the day, we are hungry at the right times, we are less dependant on stimulants such as coffee or energy drinks to get us going, and also less dependant on sleeping aides to help us fall asleep at night.
+When we start to connect to the daily rhythms our days are full of energy throughout the day, we are hungry at the right times, we are less dependent on stimulants such as coffee or energy drinks to get us going, and also less dependent on sleeping aides to help us fall asleep at night.
 We are more productive, creative and fulfilled.

 So give these simple tips a go and see how they impact your workday.